 In 2011 he formed from the students of the Academy of Arts in Split a String Orchestra with which he several concert performances and a CD production completed.

 2012 he founded together with the pianist Vesna Podrug a festival “Day`s of J.S.Bach in Split”, which is organized annually for the birthday of the composer.

 In 2012 he founded a new String orchestra “The Virtuosos of Split” and become its conductor and artistic director.
+With the Orchestra Wladimir performed many concerts in Croatia and abroad.
 President of Croatia Dr. Ivo Josipović took over the patronage of the first season of The Virtuosos of Split.